BAVI-BOOP/dynamic-landing-page/README.md

 ### What I learned

-I learned how to use flexboxed, media queries, html elements and many more.
+I learned how to use Javascript DOM Manipulation, flexboxes, media queries, html elements and many more.

 To see how you can add code snippets, see below: